Skip to content

 Adding Development Dependencies

-Let’s add some development tools for testing and code quality:
+Let’s add some development tools for testing and code quality.
+Add pytest first:

 "pytest>=8.3.4",